-If you are interested in obtaining an undergraduate degree in Elementary Education there are two degree options to choose from, the Secondary Education B.S.Ed.
+If you are interested in obtaining an undergraduate degree in Secondary Education there are two degree options to choose from, the Secondary Education B.S.Ed.
 Certification Track program or the B.S.Ed.
 Secondary Education-Professional Studies (Non-Certification Track) program.

 The Secondary Education B.S.Ed.
 Certification Track program is designed for students who are seeking initial teacher certification.